Oakland Raiders plan move to Las Vegas

 "The people of Las Vegas should be excited that the NFL is coming to town," Abboud told AP.
 "Business deals take time to work out.
 But everything will work out in the end."

 The Raiders have two one-year options to play at the Oakland Coliseum in 2017 and 2018.
 The team is already taking season ticket renewals for next season.
-But the Raiders have largely ignored a proposal by former player Ronnie Lott to build a new stadium in Oakland to keep the team permanently.
+The Raiders have largely ignored a proposal by former player Ronnie Lott to build a new stadium in Oakland.
+Lott wants to keep the team there.